SaikiranSoma/SaikiranSoma/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.

-🎓 &nbsp;Asipiring Backend Developer.\
+🎓 &nbsp;Asipiring Backend Developer.

-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.

-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.

-✉️ &nbsp;You can shoot me an email at saikiransoma98@gmail.com!
-I'll try to respond as soon as I can.
+✉️ &nbsp;You can shoot me an email at saikiransoma98@gmail.com I'll try to respond as soon as I can.